 RELATED: read the list of best Italian films of all time, including three Italian crime series, such as The Octopus.

 No American films?

 The Godfather is, of course, the most iconic of the genre.
 It is clear that famous mafia films also come from the United States.
-But the GoodFellas, the Untouchables and so on don’t need to be listed as they are so well-known.
+But the GoodFellas, the Untouchables and so on don’t need to be listed as they are so well-known and no Italian productions.